christoga/sartorius/README.md

 ## Shitty Projects
 - [Firedova](https://github.com/christoga/firedova) - Only a starter pack for a firebase x cordova app (3/5)
 - [Urinz](https://github.com/christoga/urinz) - Why would someone open their phone while/after peeing.
 (2/5)
-- [Tolongkami](https://github.com/christoga/tolongkami) - It's not easy to end a fucking bullying
+- [Tolongkami](https://github.com/christoga/tolongkami) - It's not easy to end a fucking bullying.
+I've been there (1/5)
 - [Firechat](https://github.com/christoga/firechat) - I ain't do shit on this repository, only copy-paste.
 (1/5)
 - [koding-config](https://github.com/christoga/koding-config) - I don't use koding that much, anymore.
 (2/5)
 - [CordovaMaterial](https://github.com/christoga/CordovaMaterial) - The last time I touch this repository was at Jun 23, 2016.
 That was 10 months ago.
 (3/5)